 OIL, GAS, and ROCKS -- FOR BEGINNERS

-This page is intended for people who have little experience in the
+The objective is to assist people who have little experience in the

-oil and gas industry who may be looking at a career path or a
+oil and gas industry, or who may be looking at a career path or a

 university specialty that could lead to an interesting and rewarding